 - From the age of five I have grown a huge variety of plants, from carnivorous plants to cacti, vegetables and fruit, to many ornamental flowers and foliage plants.

-- I’ve travelled the world to see plants in their natural habitat, whether tree ferns in New Zealand, the hardiest plants of Alaska, to cacti in the desserts of Egypt and California.
+- I’ve travelled the world to see plants in their natural habitat, whether tree ferns in New Zealand, the hardiest plants of Alaska, to cacti in the deserts of Egypt and California.

 My garden design story